Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock factorized quantum Monte Carlo Algorithms

 As stated above, while the $P_{\mathcal{A}}$ depends on the update, $P_j$ has a general form.
 Consider a general transition that increases the occupation between $\tau_1$ and $\tau_2$ on the $i$-th site, the factors $P_j$ has the form,

 Here, $V_{ij}$ is the interaction strength between spins $i$ and $j$ given by $V_{ij} = V/r_{ij}^\alpha$ and $\Delta n_i = +1$.
 The bound hazard rate is then given by,

 This corresponds to the situation that the segment on the $j$-th site is maximally occupied, where $n_{max}$ is the largest segment occupation in the current configuration.
 In theory, an arbitrary number of bosons can occupy one site; thus, the value of $n_{\text{max}}$ is not bounded.
 In practice, one can impose an upper limit on the occupation number of a segment as long as this upper limit covers the Hilbert space being studied.
-This allows one the determine the bound hazard rate and perform event-based sampling.
+This allows one the determine the bound hazard rate and perform clock sampling.
 However, using a constant $n_{\text{max}}$ will decrease the algorithm's performance.
 In this implementation, we use a histogram to keep tracking the maximal occupation number of the current configuration.
 At the beginning of the simulation, a histogram is created to record the frequency distribution of the segment occupation number and keep it updated during the simulation.
 When a new segment is added to the configuration, the histogram records its occupation number, while if a segment with occupation $n_i$ is removed, the corresponding bin in the histogram decreases by one.
-Therefore, one can keep track of the actual largest segment occupation of the current configuration and ensure the best performance of the event-based sampling.
+Therefore, one can keep track of the actual largest segment occupation of the current configuration and ensure the best performance of the clock sampling.

-Simulations are conducted using the event-based worm algorithm to test the efficiency and robustness of the algorithm for the Extended Bose-Hubbard Model.
+Simulations are conducted using the clock factorized worm algorithm to test the efficiency and robustness of the algorithm for the Extended Bose-Hubbard Model.
 Various exponents of the long-range interaction and system sizes are explored, and the computational complexities are compared.
-The results are shown in Fig~\ref{fig:complexity_2d}(a) and Fig~\ref{fig:complexity_3d}(a) for 2D square and 3D cubic lattices, respectively.
+The results are shown in Fig.~\ref{fig:complexity_2d}(a) and Fig.~\ref{fig:complexity_3d}(a) for 2D square and 3D cubic lattices, respectively.
 The simulations are conducted $U/t = 10$, $\mu/t = 0$, and $V/t=7$ with the inverse temperature fixed at $\beta = 10$.
-The observed computational complexity for different system sizes increases much slower than $L^d$, demonstrating a significant improvement in simulation efficiency achieved by the event-based worm algorithm.
+The observed computational complexity for different system sizes increases much slower than $L^d$, demonstrating a significant improvement in simulation efficiency achieved by the clock factorized worm algorithm.